 Something That Matters

-The farmer-owners of Landus Cooperative are an integral part of a remarkable story that begins with planting AcreEdge® seed and includes working with our agronomists to maximize yields.
+The farmer-members of Landus Cooperative are an integral part of a remarkable story that begins with planting AcreEdge® seed and includes working with our agronomists to maximize yields.

 Farmers sell their harvested soybeans—which represent a season’s worth of sacrifice, hard work and hope—back to Landus Cooperative.

 These soybeans, in turn, are processed at Landus Cooperative facilities and transformed into a line of specialized, high-quality, soybean meal-based dairy cow feed that is distributed worldwide.

 Dairies in six continents use SoyPlus, SoyChlor and PasturChlor to help improve cow health and performance for optimum productivity.

 And eventually, the farmer-members of Landus Cooperative find the dairy products—from milk to cheese, baby formula and more—in their grocery stores.